-Local authorities should take responsibility and leadership for inclusive well-being and the sustainability of cities.
-To do so effectively, they need to engage and develop alliances with the relevant stakeholders at local, national, and international level.
+Local authorities should take responsibility and leadership for inclusive wellbeing and the sustainability of cities.
+To do so effectively, they need to engage and develop alliances with the relevant stakeholders at the local, national, and international levels.

 National policies and funding support